markstringer-dti/markstringer-dti.github.io/README.md

 * [Delivering the Impossible - markdown](dti.md)

 ## Update History
+Update 16th December - Software wants to be free (as in not in jail)

+Update 10th December - Getting there with Chapter Escape

 Update 8th December - Feeling better about this - but don't know if the direction to the next chapter needs to be a separate chapter.

 Update 3rd December - still working on CHAPTER_ESCAPE.md